AleziaKurdis/localAiNPC/README.md

-# Optional Local AI Non-Player Character (NPC) System
+# Optional AI Non-Player Character (NPC) System

 ## Overview

-The **Optional Local AI Non-Player Character (NPC)** approach is a design pattern for integrating AI-driven characters into virtual worlds while prioritizing **privacy, cost efficiency, and user control**.
+The **Optional AI Non-Player Character (NPC)** approach is a design pattern for integrating AI-driven characters into virtual worlds while prioritizing **privacy, cost efficiency, and user control**.

 Instead of relying on centralized cloud-based AI services, NPCs are designed to operate **only when a local AI runtime is available on the user’s machine** (such as Ollama or compatible OpenAI-type local endpoints).
-If no local AI is installed, the NPCs simply do not activate.
+If no AI is installed, the NPCs simply do not activate.

 This creates a **graceful, opt-in AI layer** in the environment rather than a mandatory dependency.